ZigEmbeddedGroup/microzig/README.md

 * generalized interfaces for common devices, such as UART.
 * device drivers for interacting with external hardware
 * an uncomplicated method to define xref:interrupts[interrupts]

-## Getting Started

-Search for your chip family in [the examples](https://downloads.microzig.tech/examples/) and get the archive.

-You can easily get started based on that.

 ## Design